tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Cloak of Shelter

+_Recharge 6+:_ One nearby ally may use one of your Defenses (AC, MD or PD) when targeted by an enemy attack.
+The choice to substitute your Defense for theirs must be made before the attack; however, if the attack hits, the cloak’s power is not expended.

+**Quirk:** Attract those in need of alms and aid everywhere you go.

+---

 #### Cloak of the Underworld

 The cloth of this scratchy grey cloak matches the color of the surrounding rock, giving a +4 bonus to checks to hide whenever blending in with the surrounding stonework would be an advantage.